esa0624/CU_Blueboard/README.md

 - Access the moderation dashboard (`/moderation/posts`) to review redacted content, view audit trails, and restore posts after review (moderator only).
 - Configure moderators via environment variable whitelist with automatic role assignment on OAuth login, eliminating manual role management.
 - Screen content automatically with OpenAI Moderation API detecting violence, hate, self-harm, and harassment; authors can submit appeals for moderator review.
+- AI-Flagged Post Visibility: Flagged posts are hidden from regular users in both list and detail views.
+Authors see their own flagged content with blur effect and "View My Content" button.
+Moderators see blur effect with "View the Post" button and can clear AI flags via "Clear AI Flag" button.
 - Bookmark/Unbookmark Posts: Users can click the star icon (☆/★) on any post card or post detail page to bookmark or unbookmark posts for later reference.
 - View Bookmarked Posts: Access all bookmarked posts via the "Bookmarks" link in the navigation header (positioned before "My Threads"), with full filter support (search, topic, tags, status, school, course, timeframe).
 - Visual Feedback: Gold filled star (★) indicates bookmarked posts, empty star (☆) for unbookmarked.
 Hover effects show yellow highlight for bookmarking and red highlight for removing bookmarks.